 If you need help finding your mental chart room then contact: roddy

-If you have been in the Alps over the last few days and have been holed up inside sheltering form the Snowmageddon, then you might be suffering from Cabin Fever.
+Cabin Fever Cure.
+If you have been in the Alps over the last few days and have been holed up inside sheltering form the Snowmageddon.
+Then you might be suffering from Cabin Fever.
 Symptoms include: Restlessness, irritability, paranoia, irrational frustration with everyday objects, forgetfulness, laughter, excessive sleeping and a general distrust of everyone.

-Unsurprisingly not many cases of Cabin Fever have been recorded over recent years.
-If current predictions for snowfall are correct and there are more days of no skiing, simply because there is too much snow, then we should expect to see outbreaks of Cabin Fever in ski resorts across the Alps.
+Unsurprisingly, not many cases of Cabin Fever have been recorded over recent years!
+If current predictions for snowfall are correct, then there will be more days of no skiing.
+Simple, because there is too much snow.
+Then we should expect to see outbreaks of Cabin Fever in ski resorts across the Alps.